 A young inspirational speaker who recovered from a coma, a children’s coordinator for the musical The Lion King, a British Bangladeshi former boxer, a BBC London News correspondent – those were just a few of the winner’s stories from The Baton Awards inaugural ceremony, which was held at the Houses of Parliament in London in November 2018.

 “Racism remains a widespread issue in everyday working life for women from a diverse racial group in the UK and the world over as we continue to be served a ‘double disadvantage’ in education and industry.
 The Last year, I was humbled to see that our females from diverse racial groups are achieving so much in spite of such adversity, barriers and inequality.
 This year is the third annual Baton Awards and is needed more than ever since the murder of George Floyd #blacklivesmatter, as we work to celebrate and acknowledge our vital females from diverse racial communities.”
 Founder, Dr Diahanne Rhiney BCAe

-The third Annual Awards event will take place on November 24th 2020 virtually due to Covid-19, nominations opened on June 1st 2020.
+The fourth Annual Awards event will take place on November 30th 2021 and nominations for the fifth Annual Awards event will open on May 16th 2022.

 The Baton Awards will acknowledge the U.K’s females from diverse racial group achievers whilst honouring the role models who have made their achievements possible by paving the way.
 These awards will celebrate progress and recognise women from diverse racial groups in the U.K who demonstrate outstanding achievements.
 The evening will raise funds for children’s charity, Strength With In Me Foundation (S.W.I.M); the children’s Domestic Abuse charity that works toward building a generation of empowered females by educating them about healthy and toxic relationships.